How to Layer Ski Clothing to Stay Warm and Ski in Style

 Ski Pants

 Ski pants have come a long way from the early days of skiing in frozen jeans.
-Today, for both men (men’s ski pants) and women (women’s ski pants), ski pants are constructed of heavy wind/waterproof materials; some provide stretch.
+Today, both men's (ski pants) and women's (ski pants) ski pants are constructed from heavy, wind- and water-resistant materials; some provide stretch.
 Loose-fitting, high-waisted pants are the way to go.
-The high waist makes it hard for snow to find its way in, and the loose fit enables freedom of movement and accommodates base layers.
-Ski pants are easier to manage versus bibs, which require more disrobing.
+The high waist keeps snow out, and the loose fit allows freedom of movement and accommodates base layers.
+Ski pants are easier to manage than bibs, which require more disrobing.

 What to wear under ski pants -

 What you wear under your ski pants depends on the current weather conditions and the weight of your ski pants.
-The range of legging baselayers can be very lightweight: nylon or merino wool, mid-weight, or heavy fleece legging.
+The range of legging baselayers can be very lightweight (nylon or merino wool), midweight, or heavy fleece.
 Generally speaking, wearing tight-fitting leggings under your ski pants is more comfortable as they reduce friction from movement or falls.

-A quality ski pant is pulled over the ski boot and has an internal snug fit cuff that also fits over the boot for added snow protection.
-Many ski pants will have reinforced patches on the inside of the bottom of the pant legs.
+A quality ski pant is pulled over the ski boot and features an internal, snug-fit cuff that also fits over the boot for added snow protection.
+Many ski pants have reinforced patches on the inside of the pants' legs.
 Selecting ski pants with these reinforcements is a good idea.
-These patches protect your pants from getting tears from your sharp ski edges.
+These patches protect your pants from tearing from your sharp ski edges.
 The zippers on the outside leg bottom are helpful for boot fit and look good.

 Pockets are popular on ski pants, leg pockets, and traditionally placed pockets.
 Pockets must have zippers or velcro closure flaps to keep your stuff safe.
 Pockets are stylish and practical.